 A supported midwinter ski tour

-Kungsleden deluxe is a supported ski tour that takes you from Kvikkjokk to Saltoluokta mountain lodge.
+On the Kungsleden deluxe tour you ski Kungsleden from Kvikkjokk to Saltoluokta mountain lodge.
 We travel light through snow-covered virgin forest and across wide-open alpine landscape staying in cozy mountain cabins.
 The only thing disturbing the surrounding silence is the creaking sound of our skis sliding across the snow.
-February is a perfect month for catching a glimpse of the northern light or the great Sarek moose who just like the reindeer migrate up and down the wide valleys.
+Our luggage, food and equipment are transported between the huts by our support team.
+Beginning of marsch is a perfect month for look for the northern light or maybe get a glimpse of the great Sarek moose who just like the reindeer migrate up and down the wide valleys.

 February is a perfect month for catching a glimpse of the northern light